 - If you need additional information on how to use HTTP header information or Basic Authentication, please refer to https://en.wikipedia.org/wiki/Basic_access_authentication.

-- OAuth 2.0 using Salesforce as the Identity Provider requires the consumer to validate their Salesforce credentials to access the API at runtime.
+- OAuth 2.0 using Azure AD, Google, Okta, or Salesforce as the identity provider requires the consumer to validate their identity provider credentials to access the API at runtime.
+A Client ID and Client Secret are required to be set up with the security profile.
+The redirect URLs configured within the profile must also be configured.

 - For every hit on the API, the profile used to access the API is recorded in a log.
 The log is available to view through API Logs.